william-mba/tailwind-ng/docs/components/buttons-group.md

 [Buttons group](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) help people select options, switch views, or sort elements.

-Use our button group components to group buttons with other elements like dropdowns and checkboxes, for things like filtering options, pagination, or buttons with multiple actions.
+Use ``nxt-group`` to group buttons with other elements like dropdowns and checkboxes, for things like filtering options, pagination, or buttons with multiple actions.

 <br/>